r-haase/R-Shiny-Web-App-for-Segmentation/README.md

 **Quickly explore it!**
 Using the dummy dataset (dummyData.csv - which has German csv notation) you can **explore the app** by playing with it [here](https://r-haase.shinyapps.io/R-Shiny-Web-App-for-Segmentation/).
 I tried to make it as easy to follow as possible.

+**What is it capable of?**
+- upload csv file including a numeric response variable as well as numeric and/or categorcial predictors
+- descriptive data exploration
+- 4 ML algorithms to chooese from for training
+- saving and resuse of trained models
+- model performance comparison
+- prediction on new data
+- model analysis, e.g. feature importance, decision tree visualization
+- ...

 Running it locally requires **R 3.2.4** to enjoy all features.

 **Limitations of shinyapps.io deployment**: